 This code of conduct is in effect while students are under the authority of school personnel or involved in any school activity.
 This includes but is not limited to school buses and property under the control of school authorities and while at competitions, extracurricular events, or other school activities or programs.
-The following rules and regulations also apply to (1) Misconduct by a pupil that occurs off of property owned or controlled by the district but that is connected to activities or incidents that have occurred on property owned or controlled by the district; and (2) Misconduct by a pupil that, regardless of where it occurs, is directed at a district official or employee, or the property of such official or employee.
+The following rules and regulations also apply to (1) Misconduct by a pupil that occurs off of property owned or controlled by the district but that is connected to activities or incidents that have occurred on property owned or controlled by the district for a district official or employee, or the property of such official or employee.